george123wright/Portfolio/README.md

 w_i = \frac{\frac{1}{\mathrm{SE}_i^2}}{\sum{\frac{1}{{SE}_i^2}}}
 $$

-  These weights are capped at 10% per model, unless there are not enough valid models, in which case the cap is $ \frac{1}{\text{number of valid models}}$.
+  These weights are capped at 10% per model, unless there are not enough valid models, in which case the cap is $\displaystyle \frac{1}{\text{number of valid models}}$.

   The score is inspired by the Pitroski F-score.

   It includes all 9 of the Pitroski F-Score variables:

-  1: Positive Return on Assets
+  1. Positive Return on Assets
-  2: Positive Operating Cash Flow
+  2. Positive Operating Cash Flow
-  3: ROA year on year growth
+  3. ROA year on year growth
-  4: Operating Cash Flow higher than Net Income
+  4. Operating Cash Flow higher than Net Income
-  5: Negative Long Term Debt year on year Growth
+  5. Negative Long Term Debt year on year Growth
-  6: Current Ratio year on year growth
+  6. Current Ratio year on year growth
-  7: No new shares Issued
+  7. No new shares Issued
-  8: Higher year on year Gross Margin
+  8. Higher year on year Gross Margin
-  9: Higher Asset Turnover Ratio year on year Growth.
+  9. Higher Asset Turnover Ratio year on year Growth.

   I adapt this in the following way